Photo Presentation Facility

 The Lab staff is experienced in assisting students with all aspects of the photographic process needed by the typical CAED student.
 From taking the photograph to printing the image, the facility provides students with either the resources or information to actualize their graphic and/or visual presentation projects.

 Scheduling Studio Time

 To schedule a time to use the studio please email, telephone or stop in to make an appointment.
-The Photo Presentation Calendar web pages below can be used to view available appointment times.
+To view availability click the calendar link below:

 If you are more than 15 minutes late for a reservation your reservation will be given to another student.

 A student who fails to cancel a reservation within two hours of the scheduled studio time will be prohibited from using the facility for the duration of the academic quarter.